Residential Life-East Falls Campus

 Honors housing is located in Ronson Hall and is open to first-year students only.
 Preference for placement is given to students who have Honors roommates.

-Yes, students have the opportunity to live on our Intersectionality Community in Ronson Hall.
+Students have the opportunity to live on our Intersectionality Community in Ronson Hall.
 Students in this community share living spaces and bathrooms with students of all gender identities.
 Students will get to explore different aspects of their identity and learn more about themselves.
+Fortess Hall houses the Female-identified Themed Community.

 Students have the opportunity to either pick their own roommates or have the Office of Residential Life assign one for them.
 All new incoming students complete the housing application in the housing portal.
 Part of the housing application is a roommate profile.
 The answers to these questions help students to locate other students with similar interests that they may want to room with.
 If a student locates another new, incoming student in the housing portal whom they believe would be a great roommate, they can request to be roommates.
 If students do not select their own roommates, the Office of Residential Life uses their roommate profile to select their roommates.